Abstracted-Labs/saturn-sdk/docs/pages/saturn.md

 **Parameters:**

-- `id` (number): The multisig ID.
+- `id` (number): The ID of the multisig account.

 **Returns:**

-A Promise that resolves to an array of AccountId objects.
+A Promise that resolves to an array of `AccountId` objects representing the members of the multisig account.

 ### [getMultisigsForAccount](https://saturn-typedocs.invarch.network/classes/Saturn.html#getMultisigsForAccount)

-Get the multisigs associated with an account.
+Retrieves the multisig accounts associated with an account.

 ```typescript
 getMultisigsForAccount(account: string | AccountId): Promise<{ multisigId: number; tokens: BN }[]>